 Indigenous Nepali Dishes To Go On Your Dining Table

 The diversity of ethnic cuisines holds an important role in creating a whole distinctiveness of Nepalese culinary culture.
-Therefore, I will start this list with some prevalent foods in Nepal that come from the most outstanding cuisines there.
-Let’s stick in!
+Therefore, I will start this list with some prevalent foods in Nepal that you should try once if you have a chance.

 1. Dhindho / Dhido (Cornmeal Porridge)